FINAL PROJECT (40%)

 PICTURE NO.3 SKETCH (FIG 3.1)

 From the Pinterest image I decided to turn the direct approach to make it more elaborate.
 So, instead of a polar bear standing on a tiny block of ice I imagine that the polar bear is standing on an ice cube afloat in a beverage.
-Symbolize that human are responsible for the polar bears’ habitat loss.
+Symbolize that humans are responsible for the polar bears’ habitat loss.

 PICTURE NO.4 SKETCH (FIG 4.1 - FIG 4.4)